ZM XMAG2 210 elementów

 Find suggested articles

-- Key role in modern technologies – are utilized in computer drives, electric motors, medical devices or other modern machines.
+- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: